Fernandina’s Fabulous For Bike Riding

 Fernandina's Fall Weather Fabulous For Bike Riding

-If timed right, you can easily ride for several miles on the sand.
-However, ride around in a large circle to test the force of the wind in both directions.
+If timed right, one can ride for several miles on the sand.
+However, upon arriving at the beach, ride around in a large circle to test the force of the wind in both directions.
 You may be surprised that there’s no hint of a breeze in one direction, yet riding in the opposite direction can be “against the wind” and become quite tiring.
+Note that bike riding on the beach either early in the morning or early evening is preferred time during peak summer season.

-Miles of South Fletcher Avenue, the road that runs parallel to the beach, underwent new paving adding designated bike lanes (from Main Beach Park continuing south all the way to First Coast Highway that passes by Amelia Island Plantation to the south end bridge).
+For those who are comfortable riding in bike lanes along traffic, miles of South Fletcher Avenue (the road that runs parallel to the beach) has designated bike lanes.
+(The bike lanes are from Main Beach Park continuing south all the way to First Coast Highway that passes by Amelia Island Plantation to the south end bridge).

-Another great option for bike riding on Amelia Island is within Fort Clinch State Park (with entrance off Atlantic Avenue just a few blocks from Main Beach Park).
 Bike riders have the option to ride along the main park road all the way through to the parking area at the historic fortress itself (a 3-mile route one way), or ride rougher mountain biking trails through the maritime forest.
 Fort Clinch even offers bicycle rentals.
 If you drive in, park entry fee is $6 for one vehicle with up to 8 passengers.
 If you walk or ride a bike into the State Park, the fee at entry ranger station is $2 per person.
-If you want to actually tour the historic fort there’s an additional $2 fee paid at the shop where you enter the fort (where you rent bikes).
+If you want to actually tour the historic fort there’s an additional $2.50 fee paid at the shop where you enter the fort (where you rent bikes).
 Call Fort Clinch about fees for bike rentals at 904-277-7274.

-Located next to the beach, just across from Seaside Park and Sliders Seaside Grill in Fernandina Beach, Hall’s Beach Rentals (2021 South Fletcher at the Sadler Rd. roundabout) is just one of the local places to rent a bike.
-Better yet, if you are staying overnight, ask your lodging establishment about the availability of bikes — some of the bed and breakfast inns offer complimentary bikes to guests and hotels rent them.
+There are several local places to rent a bike.
+For those staying overnight, ask your lodging establishment about the availability of bikes.
+Note that some of the bed and breakfast inns offer complimentary bikes to guests (and some hotels rent them).

-Read about another newer trail, the 6.2 mile Amelia Island Trail.
-Did you know that Fernandina Beach was awarded bronze as a “Bike-Friendly Community” by the League of American Bicyclists.
+Did you know?
+Fernandina Beach has been awarded bronze as a “Bike-Friendly Community” by the League of American Bicyclists.